-The Bath Abbey Footprint Project is a Heritage Lottery Fund project to repair the Abbey’s collapsing floor, install a new eco-friendly heating system using Bath’s hot springs, and provide new, improved space and facilities to ensure the Abbey is more sustainable, hospitable and useable for local residents, worshippers and visitors alike.
+The Bath Abbey Footprint Project is funded by the Heritage Lottery Fund.
+The aim of the project is to repair the Abbey’s collapsing floor, install a new eco-friendly heating system using Bath’s hot springs, and provide new, improved space and facilities to ensure the Abbey is more sustainable, hospitable and useable for local residents, worshippers and visitors alike.

 Wessex Archaeology is working alongside Bath-based firm Emery Brothers to help deliver the £19.3 million Footprint Project.
 The archaeological works began in Spring 2018 and are scheduled to be completed in Autumn 2019.
 Wessex Archaeology are deploying a suite of cutting edge recording and analytical techniques throughout the project, including the use of photogrammetry to record all excavated areas as 3D models.
 The eventual publication will include a detailed description and analysis of the current archaeological works as well as collate material from all previous investigations at the Abbey from the 1990s onwards.

 Bath Abbey is located in the centre of the City of Bath, a short distance to the north-east of the hot spring – a location that has been the focus of human activity from the prehistoric period onwards.
 During the present works material dating from the Mesolithic period has been discovered in situ immediately to the east of the Abbey, in the location of the new Plant Room.